Got Myself Together

-"Got Myself Together" is a song by the Bucketheads, released in late 1995.
+"Got Myself Together" is a song by Kenny Dope's musical production team the Bucketheads, released in late 1995.
 It was the commercial follow-up to global hit "The Bomb!
-(These Sounds Fall into My Mind)", and was the third single taken from the project's sole album All in the Mind.
+(These Sounds Fall into My Mind)", and was the third single taken from the project's sole album, All in the Mind (1995).

-While unable to reach the worldwide chart highs of its predecessor, the single was a club hit, reaching No. 1 on the Billboard Hot Dance Club Play chart in January 1996, and a moderate commercial hit, reaching the top 10 in Finland and Sweden, and the top 20 in the UK.
+While unable to reach the worldwide chart highs of its predecessor, the single was a club hit, reaching No. 1 on the US Billboard Hot Dance Club Play chart in January 1996, and a moderate commercial hit, reaching the top 10 in Finland and Sweden, and the top 20 in the UK.
 The track is considered a 1990s house classic.

 Background

 "Got Myself Together" is a disco-inspired house track based around a prominent sample of Brass Construction's 1976 hit, "Movin'".
 In Europe, the lead single version was a remix by British house group Hustlers Convention, an early alias of DJs Michael Gray and Jon Pearn, now known as Full Intention.

 In April 2019, Positiva released a new remix by EJECA as part of its 25th anniversary series.
 The remix gained heavy rotation from the likes of Annie Mac and Danny Howard on BBC Radio 1, and The Black Madonna.